sikunzzz/Python-Dashboard/README.md

 #### Daily price movement from tick data
 The fourth part is a plot of daily price movement and traded volume using tick data.
-The problem I currently have for this part is that there it is very slow to plot the new graph, beacause tick data for one day has huge volume and at the back end, it takes a long time to load the json file.
+The problem I currently have for this part is that  it is very slow to plot the new graph, beacause tick data for one day has huge volume and at the back end, it takes a long time to load the json file.

 ![tick-gas](/images/tick-gas.PNG)